scraed/CharacteristicGuidanceWebUI/README.md

 In practice, convergence is not always guarantee.
 If characteristic guidance fails to converge at a certain time step, classifier-free guidance will be adopted at that time step.
 Please experiment with different settings, especially regularization strength and time range, to achieve better convergence for your specific use case.

-## Examples
-Show some examples of how your tool improves the performance of diffusion models.
-Include images or links to results, if available.

-## Contributing
-Guidelines for how others can contribute to your project.
-Include instructions for submitting pull requests, coding standards, and how to report bugs.

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper:
 ```bibtex